giobautista/LiteCloud/README.md

     ./domain.sh dbgui on
     ./domain.sh dbgui off

-### DO NOT FORGET TO ADD A REGULAR USER WITH SUDOER CAPABILITY!
+### DO NOT FORGET TO ADD A USER WITH SUDO CAPABILITY!

 ### Last step is to add user to database